 Stanford Neurology & Neurological Sciences Education

-The Department of Neurology & Neurological Sciences at Stanford offers ACGME-accredited adult and child Neurology residency training programs as well as multiple post-residency fellowship training programs in multiple neurologic subspecialties.
+The Department of Neurology & Neurological Sciences at Stanford offers ACGME-accredited adult and child Neurology residency training programs as well as multiple adult and pediatric post-residency fellowship training programs in multiple neurologic subspecialties.
 A vast array of clinical and research training programs are available at the Graduate Medical Education level at Stanford.

 This is a vibrant and exciting time for clinical neurosciences at Stanford.
-Our Department continues in a period of tremendous growth and development with a more than two-fold increase in our clinical faculty in last several years.
+With over 140 faculty with primary appointments within the Department, Stanford is considered one of the larger programs nationally, yet still retains a close-knit and collegial training environment.
 Stanford Neurology faculty are among the world leaders in many areas within the clinical and basic neurosciences.
-Many of our subspecialty divisions and programs are now the largest on the West Coast, and are considered at the very top nationwide in terms of activity, cutting-edge research, and influence within their respective fields.
-Every significant subspecialty within Neurology is currently well-represented (and many continue to grow).
-Certain areas are unique strengths, including our Neurology-based neuro-oncology group and our new neuro-autonomic program.
-Stanford boasts a world-renown Comprehensive Epilepsy Center, Movement Disorders Center, Alzheimer’s Disease Research Center, Udall Center of Excellence for Parkinson's Disease Research, the country’s first Comprehensive Stroke Center, the largest Child Neurology division of the West Coast, a large and well-developed intraoperative neurophysiologic monitoring (IONM) program, a model multidisciplinary Headache (Pain) Clinic, the pioneering Center for Sleep Sciences and Medicine, and many other notable clinical strengths.
+Many of our subspecialty divisions and programs are the largest on the West Coast, and are at the top nationwide in terms of clinical activity, cutting-edge research, and influence within their respective fields.
+Every significant subspecialty within Neurology is well-represented.
+Certain areas are unique strengths, including our Neurology-based neuro-oncology group and our neuro-autonomic program.
+Stanford boasts a world-renown Comprehensive Epilepsy Center, Movement Disorders Center, Alzheimer’s Disease Research Center, Udall Center of Excellence for Parkinson's Disease Research, the country’s first Comprehensive Stroke Center, the largest Child Neurology division of the West Coast, a large and well-developed intraoperative neurophysiologic monitoring (IONM) program, a model multidisciplinary Headache (Pain) Clinic, and the pioneering Center for Sleep Sciences and Medicine.
 Our trainees have a vast array of clinical, research, and other academic opportunities available to them.
-Prospective applicants are invited to explore this website (and those of each subspecialty division) and its many links to gain an appreciation for the incredible scope and quality of experiences that are available here with post-graduate training in the clinical neurosciences.
+Prospective applicants are invited to explore this website (and those of each subspecialty division) and its many links to gain an appreciation for the incredible scope and quality of experiences that are available at Stanford Neurology with post-graduate training in the clinical neurosciences.

 Our excellent clinical training in Neurology at Stanford is complemented by exposure to the faculty, resources, and facilities of one of the world’s leading neuroscience research institutions.
-Stanford sits on the absolute cutting edge of 21st Century neuroscience and translational research.
-Stanford’s newly-created multidisciplinary neurosciences institute, under the direction of Dr. William Newsome, brings together clinicians and scientists in the School of Medicine and many other Stanford University Schools and Departments who share a common interest in clinical and basic neuroscience.
+Stanford sits on the cutting edge of 21st Century neuroscience and translational research.
+Stanford’s multidisciplinary neurosciences institute brings together clinicians and scientists in the School of Medicine and many other Stanford University Schools and Departments who share a common interest in clinical and basic neuroscience.
 With several hundred faculty participants dedicated to expanding the frontiers of neuroscience, the institute builds on Stanford's expertise in Medicine, Humanities and Sciences, Engineering, Law, and Business to form a world-class interdisciplinary program to provide innovative solutions to clinical medicine.
 This distinguished group of Stanford neuroscientists includes multiple members of the National Academy of Sciences, Institute of Medicine, and Nobel Prize laureates.
 Our trainees have direct access to these investigators and thought leaders as most are physically located on the School of Medicine campus.
 The Stanford academic community has a great tradition of innovation, along with a spirit of openness and collaboration.
-Along with an extensive and vigorous clinical experience, our residency program includes two research tracks including an NIH R25 program that allow our trainees to fully leverage this remarkable research setting.
+Along with an extensive and vigorous clinical experience, our residency program includes a neuroscience research track and Investigator Training Pipeline that allow our trainees to fully leverage this remarkable research setting.
 Stanford also participates in the Biohub physician-scientist fellowship program for additional mentored biomedical and clinical research that does not require prior research experience.
 Opportunities for pushing the boundaries in neuroscience research, both basic/translational and clinical, exist at Stanford like nowhere else.